02 April 20

 After that comes the linewise stream.
 Same thing, but not as friendly with the memory.

-Lastly, a program that needs to take the whole STDIN to perform its function will probably be where your pipeline takes it’s time.
-The unix sort function is one of these that by definition has to take everything in before it can sort it.
+function is one of these that by definition has to take everything in before it can sort it.

-What are some things that are really worth learning?
-There are lots of unix utilities, grep sed and awk are some of the more popular and powerful text manipulation utilities.
-But it would do any unix user well to have a look through all the coreutils.
+are some of the more popular and powerful text manipulation utilities.
+But it would do any unix user well to have a look through all the coreutils